What is HPV?

 Can an HPV schedule started with 4vHPV vaccine be completed with 9vHPV vaccine?

 Yes.
 It is safe and effective to use 9vHPV in order to complete a vaccination schedule which was commenced with 4vHPV.
-Individuals who started with 4vHPV and completed with 9vHPV will be adequately protected against 4vHPV types and will receive some protection against the additional 5 HPV types in 9vHPV.
+Individuals who started with 4vHPV and completed with 9vHPV will be adequately protected against 4vHPV types.

 If my child has already completed a course of 4vHPV, should they now have 9vHPV vaccine?